 To better understand the offerings of this animation style, check our blog about the best 2D animation examples.

-2.5D animation combines the best of both worlds—2D and 3D animation.
+So, what does 2.5d mean?
+Well, 2.5D animation combines the best of both worlds—2D and 3D animation.

 While its background remains flat, its objects and characters are designed to appear three-dimensional through careful use of perspective, lighting, and shadow.
+This technique creates the illusion of depth without the full complexity of 3D environments.

 It offers a fully immersive, three-dimensional experience, where characters and objects are modeled and rendered in a 3D space.